AnkokuFlare/FlareoutCCFB-Modpack/README.md

 At the moment [Prism Launcher](https://prismlauncher.org/) is reccommended.

 1. download client
+2. open prism launcher
-2. add instance
+2. Find and click add instance on top right of the prism launcher window.
-3. import
+3. Find and click import on the side tab menu.
 4. click browse and find zip location.

 ### Patch